'Tortured' women from Sandeshkhali meet PM, seek justice | Politics

 Prime Minister Narendra Modi on Wednesday met a group of women from Sandeshkhali, where allegations of sexual abuse against TMC leaders have been levelled.

-The women expressed their happiness for meeting the prime minister and said they requested him to ensure that the women of Sandeshkhali get justice.
+The women, who charged suspended TMC leader Shajahan Sheikh and his followers with sexually harassing them, expressed their happiness for meeting the prime minister and said they requested him to ensure that the women of Sandeshkhali get justice.

 Modi met them following a public rally at Barasat in North 24 Parganas district where Sandeshkhali is located.